-Percutaneous cardiac interventions (PCI), such as angioplasty and stent placement, appear to be the best way to open blocked arteries during an ST-segment elevation MI if they can be done within 90 minutes of the time the person arrives at the hospital.
+Percutaneous cardiac interventions Percutaneous Coronary Intervention Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
+The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary... read more (PCI), such as angioplasty and stent placement, appear to be the best way to open blocked arteries during an ST-segment elevation MI if they can be done within 90 minutes of the time the person arrives at the hospital.

-Clot-dissolving drugs (also called thrombolytic or fibrinolytic drugs—see Table: Drugs Used to Treat Coronary Artery Disease*) are given by vein (intravenously) to open the arteries if PCI procedures are not available within the 90-minute time frame.
+Clot-dissolving drugs (also called thrombolytic or fibrinolytic drugs—see table Drugs Used to Treat Coronary Artery Disease Drugs Used to Treat Coronary Artery Disease* ) are given by vein (intravenously) to open the arteries if PCI procedures are not available within the 90-minute time frame.
 Thrombolytic drugs include streptokinase, tenecteplase (TNK-tPA), alteplase, and reteplase.
 Although better if given immediately, these drugs can work well within 3 hours and may be of some benefit for up to 12 hours after the person arrives at the hospital.
 In some areas, thrombolytic drugs are given before hospital arrival by specially trained paramedics.
 Most people who are given a thrombolytic drug still need to have PCI before they leave the hospital.

 Because thrombolytic drugs can cause bleeding, they are not usually given to people who have bleeding in the digestive tract, who have severe high blood pressure, who have recently had a stroke, or who have had surgery during the month before the heart attack.
 Older people who do not have any of these conditions can be safely given a thrombolytic drug.